 Down feather pillows are made with the outer feathers of ducks or geese.
 While down (fluff found under the outer feathers) pillows are a luxury option because of how soft they are, they wouldn’t be able to offer the type of support feather pillows provide to reduce neck pain.

 Latex is a natural material extracted from rubber trees.
 Similar to memory foam, latex conforms to the head and neck to relieve pressure and align the spine.
 Latex pillows are available as a single-piece or shredded, and may also be a good option for those with neck pain because of their adjustable loft.

 A pillow’s shape determines the type of support it offers to the neck.
 Neck pain sufferers should look for curved or even surface pillows.

-Curved pillows are usually made from a single piece of memory foam— cervical pillows or orthopedic pillows are classic examples of a curved pillow.
+Curved or contoured pillows are usually made from a single piece of memory foam— cervical pillows or orthopedic pillows are classic examples of a curved pillow.
 The neck area is elevated with a slight depression for the head.

 Even surface pillows are standard pillows, smooth and rectangular.
 Even surface pillows contain shredded memory foam, feathers, or poly-fill to contour to the head and neck for support and comfort.